brucou/movie-search-app/article/article.md

 ![fsm model corrected](movie%20search%20good%20fsm%20corrected%20flowchart.png)

-We regenerated tests for the [updated machine](https://frontarm.com/demoboard/?id=ffa7c61d-b3b4-448b-996f-39599465cb3e) and we found yet another bug, which may be pretty difficult to identify from the specification or implementation.
-HINT : it is a concurrency bug (a tough category of bugs this brother says)[^2].
+We regenerated tests for the [updated machine](https://frontarm.com/demoboard/?id=ffa7c61d-b3b4-448b-996f-39599465cb3e) and we found yet another bug, which may be pretty difficult to identify from the specification or implementation. **HINT** : it is a concurrency bug (a tough category of bugs this brother says)[^2].
 Can you find it?
 By generating a **large enough number of test sequences**, we were able to eventually find a reproducing sequence for it.

 [^2]: Type fast enough, and you may generate several queries whose results arrive out of order, with the first results arriving get displayed.
 Only the **latest query results** should be displayed.

-<TODO : add a picture with paths with different width in the graph!! when I will have done the
-implementation ah ah>

 ### Iterate on features
 After playing a bit with the prototype, it seems like the UX could be improved with a few changes :